gvwilson/sensibleadventures/nardica/nardica.md

-she had fired back a message right away, and wouldn't you know it, she had to finish the last of her schoolwork anyway, which was *so* unfair, and anyway, what was the point?
+she had fired back a message right away, and wouldn't you know it, she had to finish the last of her schoolwork anyway, which was *so* unfair.
+Anyway,
+what was the point?
-She knew tons more about salvaging old tech than the crufty old core that was supposed to be teaching her, and whatever she didn't know, she could learn from Iffy, right?
+She knew tons more about salvaging old tech than the crufty old core that was supposed to be teaching her, and whatever she didn't know, she could learn from her First and Second or from Iffy, right?

-"I s'pose," Iffy said.
+"I s'pose," Iffy allowed.

 "Oh c'mon."
 Honesty bumped her hip against Iffy's.